Brandonx1123/HertzInt/README.md

 Make Sure a Database is running:

-in a server terminal: run npm run db (to populate database with tables from our server)
+in a server terminal: write: "npm run db" (to populate database with tables from our server)
 <hr> </hr>

 Run the Project: